msrxse/agenda/README.md

        **contactsById** becomes object Indexed by Id (instead of array of objects).
 Add **contactsByIdArray**.
 This array  of id's is used by selectors to iterate throught it creating the array of objects needed to be consumed by views.
        This analogous to what the the Normalizr library does.
 Transforming the nested response data into a normalized shape suitable for integration into the store.
 See [Normalizr](https://github.com/paularmstrong/normalizr) - Normalizr.

+* [4] To be done: Seems messy to have to go back and forth starting servers, integration of all servers is possible and I am planning on doing it Isomorphic and all.